-Why did you choose Plymouth University?
+Why did you choose University of Plymouth?

 When choosing a university, there were only a select number of institutions that offered the Events Management degree, as it was in its infancy as an individual degree discipline.
 I was looking for a campus university close to the city centre and Plymouth ticked all the right boxes.
-When I came to the Open Day I immediately felt at home in the city, on campus and with the tutors, and before I left that day I knew that Plymouth University was the right decision for me.
+When I came to the Open Day I immediately felt at home in the city, on campus and with the tutors, and before I left that day I knew that the University of Plymouth was the right decision for me.

 Why did you choose this particular course at the University?
 What did you expect to gain from it?